benknoble/benknoble.github.io/pages/testimonials.md

        friction that developers experience in turn allows them to provide a better experience for our customers.

-    Overall I have very much enjoyed working with Ben and look forward to working with him more in the future.
+    "Overall I have very much enjoyed working with Ben and look forward to working with him more in the future."

-- Ben has very strong communication within our team and with other teams.
+- "Ben has very strong communication within our team and with other teams.
 He is able to effective communicate to stakeholders about projects, setting expectations and encouraging meaningful discussions.
 He often lead small team meetings, allowing for productive and structured meetings.
 He also has very well-written documentations and peer reviews that provide clear information transfer to other devs.

-    Ben also has exceptional judgement.
+    "Ben also has exceptional judgement.
 When the team is swamped with my high priority tasks, he is able to distribute work effective and keep our eyes on the most important tasks.
 He is also able to challenge ownership and pull in domain owners when appropriate.
 He is always challenging ideas whether it is processes or code in peer reviews.
-This allows for the team to stay efficient and ensure high standard for code quality across the team.
+This allows for the team to stay efficient and ensure high standard for code quality across the team."

-- Ben was a great partner to work with during the [self-service SSO] experience, especially in the early phases before the project transitioned fully to tech implementation.
+- "Ben was a great partner to work with during the [self-service SSO] experience, especially in the early phases before the project transitioned fully to tech implementation.
 He has a strong ability to explain complex technical details in a way that’s accessible to non-technical partners, which made collaboration